 A decade-old corporate stint, year and half of writing, soul-searching, emotionally abusive relationships and meeting hundreds of strangers.
 I’ve decided what is it that I want to pursue.
 Finally! – Sexuality Educator.
 Yes.
 I recently enrolled in a UN-affiliated certification course in CSE (Comprehensive Sexuality Education) and as a part of the scholarship assessment, they asked me why I want to become a Sexuality Educator.

 This was my response –

-In 2008, I, a 23 year old was in a physical relationship with a guy, who had no intent of taking the relationship to the next level.
+In 2008, I, a 23-year-old was in a physical relationship with a guy, who had no intention of taking the relationship to the next level.
 I remember yielding in just to get him attached to me.
 It does not work that way, I realized after he deserted me.
 I went into depression.
 I could not talk about it to my parents, nor my mother who I was very close to.

 ‘Her bra strap was white colored.
 Her blouse was unbuttoned.
 Her saree was knees up.’